amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/workflow-step6.md

 - No demo wrappers.
 - No extra containers beyond the block root and its BEM elements.
 - No placeholder elements outside the defined anatomy.
+- No variants or `.is-*` states baked into the snippet.
 - Must match:

   - Step 1 Canonical Anatomy Block, and
   - Step 2 VIS HTML structure.

+---

 ### OUTPUT SECTION 2 → Full Demo/Test HTML Page

 Provide a complete, ready-to-run HTML page including:

 - `<html>`, `<head>`, VIS system imports

 - `<body>` containing:

   - one or more preview blocks